josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/README.md

 ## 🏮 Footer

-*🌀 Systems & Governance* is a living cluster of the Polaris Protocol.
+*Systems & Governance* is a living cluster of the Polaris Protocol.
 It maps systemic containment architectures, showing how infrastructure, narrative, and bureaucracy converge to throttle survivor agency.

 > 📡 Cross-references:
+>
 > - [Disruption Kit](../../) — countermeasures, logs, and suppression diagnostics
 > - [Metadata Sabotage Network](../../../Metadata_Sabotage_Network/) — structural analysis of governance and narrative interference

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-30_
+_Last updated: 2025-10-13_